Finding your way around the Sale Guidance for Managing Trustees

 - Note that final consent is quite different to TMCP’s approval to the substance of the transaction required by Standing Order 930(3).

 - The sale of a burial ground must be logged as follows; the former burial ground must be sold by way of a long lease and logged as a sale project.
-If the former burial ground is sold together with other land or buildings such area should be sold freehold and logged as a separate sale project (please refer to the Burial Ground Sale Focus Note).
+If the former burial ground is sold together with other land or buildings such area should be sold freehold and logged as a separate sale project (please refer to the Burial Ground Sale Focus Note - this is available to Methodist Managing Trustees and their professional advisers in the password protected 'Trustee Documents' section of this website.
+Please contact TMCP if you require the password).

 Once the project(s) has been logged, please ensure that you use (and ask your Solicitors to use) the project ID number when you contact TMCP.